craigmcc/cityteam-checkins/DEVELOPER.md

 the CityTeam Checkins Application, or investigate issues with its execution.
 All of the material here is in geek-speak, so not relevant for someone who just wants to use it.

-The code for this application itself is available in open source [online](https://github.com/craigmcc/cityteam-checkins).
+The source code for this application itself is available (in open source) [online](https://github.com/craigmcc/cityteam-checkins).
 There is no sensitive information in the source code - all of that is done with local configuration.